mariomui/obsidianmd-templates/💀archive/deprecating_tag-page-template.md

 ## About

 This template is not connected to  [[tag-wrangler-plugin,b.t.-ObsidianMD,]].
-Tag wrangler offers no integrated way to use this [[templater-plugin,b.t.-ObsidianMD-app,]] when a new [[Tag-page,util-Tag-Wrangler,]] is created.
+Tag wrangler offers no integrated way to use this [[templater-plugin,b.t.-ObsidianMD-app,]] when a new [[Tag-page,uti-Tag-Wrangler,]] is created.

  > [!warn] It seems like this template is out of date, and is only used in a handful of older tag-pages.

-- [ ] Document exactly what is going on with this tag page. #_todo/to-process/on-a-dataviewjs-codelet/regarding-reasons-for-its-deprecation
+- [ ] Document exactly what is going on with this tag page. #_todo/to-process/on-a-codelet/regarding-dataviewjs/regarding-reasons-for-its-deprecation
   - Why is the [[#Dashboard For Current Tag Only Notes]] not being used?
     - The dashboard is now  [[Partial-dataview,vis-Noteshippo]] powered.
       - See [[~view-for-exact-tag-file-listing#-]] for details.